MicrosoftDocs/architecture-center/docs/guide/sas/sas-overview-content.md

 #### Kernel issues

-A soft lockup issue affects the entire RHEL 7.x series.
+A soft lockup issue affects the entire Red Hat 7.x series.
 It occurs in these kernels:

 - Linux 3.x kernels
 - Versions earlier than 4.4